tamagui/tamagui/next.md

 /theme

-- "Share" button generates a short link tamagui.dev/theme/abcdefg
+- generate short url on load
-- Randomize button for palettes
+- randomize button for palettes
 - OG image of theme card (use the tree one we used for the list of themes in studio)
+- save
+- use on bento

 ---